Progression of Carotid Atherosclerosis Associated With Cholesterol-Overloaded HDL-P

 The authors of the study state that the results “suggest that HDL-C indicates the cargo of HDL particles, and may... reflect the potential for reverse cholesterol transport if the undesirable effects of cholesterol-overloaded HDL-P can be removed.”
 They conclude that cholesterol-overloaded HDL-P may be a strong indicator of carotid atherosclerosis risk, making an individual with a high HDL-P number more likely to develop atherosclerosis.

 In an accompanying editorial comment, Alan T. Remaley, MD, PhD, notes that “although the results of this study are quite promising and could be readily implemented with existing routine clinical laboratory assays, it is, of course, important to replicate these results in larger studies with longer observational periods.
 A more careful assessment will also have to be made to show that HDL-C/HDL-P ratio provides additional independent predictive information over other currently used cardiovascular biomarkers, particularly for those subjects at intermediate cardiovascular disease risk, a population on which the test is most likely to be first used.
 Finally, it will eventually be important to demonstrate, not only an association with atherosclerosis progression, but that the HDL-C/HDL-P ratio is predictive of future cardiovascular disease based on clinical events, such as myocardial infarction, revascularization, and stroke."

-Keywords: Arteriosclerosis, Atherosclerosis, Biological Markers, Cardiovascular Diseases, Carotid Artery Diseases, Cholesterol, Cholesterol, HDL, Cohort Studies, Follow-Up Studies, Incidence, Lipoproteins, Lipoproteins, HDL, Myocardial Infarction, Prevalence, Qi, Research Personnel, Risk Factors, Stroke, United States
+Keywords: Arteriosclerosis, Atherosclerosis, Biomarkers, Cardiovascular Diseases, Carotid Artery Diseases, Cholesterol, Cholesterol, HDL, Cohort Studies, Follow-Up Studies, Incidence, Lipoproteins, Lipoproteins, HDL, Myocardial Infarction, Prevalence, Qi, Research Personnel, Risk Factors, Stroke, United States

 < Back to Listings